ntnguyen-so/NLDL_report/anomaly_detection_algs/README.md

 Each folder contains the implementation of an algorithm that will be build into a runnable Docker container using CI.
 The namespace prefix (repository) for the built Docker images is `registry.gitlab.hpi.de/akita/i/`.

+**To set up the environment to reproduce the results reported for NLDL'24 winter school, please see the very end of the README**

 ## Overview

 | Algorithm (folder) | Image | Language | Base image | Learning Type | Input Dimensionality |